juxt/astro-website/src/pages/blog/tour.md

        (mapv #(dissoc % :offset))))
 ```

-And for our message bus requirements we can mimic a poll which fetches a message at an offset and all after it (nthrest).
+And for our message bus requirements, we can mimic a poll that fetches a message at an offset and all after it.

 ```clojure
 (defn poll